MyProjectsProgress/Cardiovascular_Disease_Detection/README.md

 ## How to setup bakcend

 - Open command Propmt
-- Make sure you are in the write path
+- Make sure you are in the right path
   (ex: "\<folder-location>\Cardiovascular_Disease_Detection\Backend")
 - run these commands in your command prompt